PREPARING YOU FOR GOING HOME

 Fitness for work

 When you can return to work depends on the type of work that you do and the type of surgery you've had.
-Ask your surgeon before you leave hospital about when you might be fit for work.
+Ask your surgeon before you leave the hospital about when you might be fit for work.
 You will be given a medical certificate if needed.

 Discharge summary